GDPR in the US: Compliance Simplified for Businesses

 If these businesses also track users’ online behaviors, then they may be subject to following the EU’s General Data Protection Regulation (GDPR), a comprehensive data privacy regulation.

-Below, I explain the requirements for GDPR compliance in the U.S., why your business might fall under its legal purview, and offer easy solutions to implement to help you meet necessary business obligations.
+Below, I explain the requirements for GDPR compliance in the U.S., why your business might fall under its legal purview, speak with a fellow privacy expert, and offer easy solutions help you meet necessary business obligations.

 Table of Contents